chraibi/chraibi.github.io/_posts/2016-10-26-JPS_SumoViz3D.md

 description: '3D visualization'
 categories:
 - JuPedSim
-twitter_text: "JuPedSim meets SumoViz3D"
+twitter_text: "JuPedSim meets SumoVizUnity"
 ---

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

- Someone sent me a link to a nice project called [SumoViz3D](https://github.com/danielbuechele/SumoViz3D):
+ Someone sent me a link to a nice project called [SumoVizUnity](https://github.com/danielbuechele/SumoVizUnity):
 `a WebGL-based post-visualization of pedestrian simulation data.`

- Although it seems the project is not actively developed, however it is still very easy to use and has some nice features
+ Although it seems the project is not actively developed[^1], however it is still very easy to use and has some nice features
  like:

  - coloring pedestrians with respect to density or speed.